Ohtani, Trout HRs back Sandoval in Angels' 4-1 win over A's - KESQ

 Irvin (2-2) yielded three runs on eight hits over six innings for Oakland, which has lost six of eight.
 The graduate of Anaheim’s Servite High School struck out four with two walks.

+“He had better command today,” Oakland manager Mark Kotsay said.
+“He pounded the strike zone with all his pitches.
+Overall, you tip your cap to that performance.”

 Ohtani came through early with a shot to dead center, clearing the ficus trees that grow behind the outfield fence.
-The homer was the AL MVP’s ninth of the season and his second leading off a game.
+The homer was his ninth of the season and his second leading off a game.

 Ohtani could have had another RBI in the second, but Kurt Suzuki didn’t try to tag up on Ohtani’s 294-foot fly to right with the bases loaded.
 Trout came through with a dribbling grounder against the shift that scored Suzuki anyway.

-Sandoval retired his first 10 batters before Chad Pinder reached on Luis Rengifo’s error in the fourth.
-Smith got the A’s first hit on a bouncing single to center with one out in the fifth.

-Trout walked and eventually scored his 1,001st career run on Brandon Marsh’s bloop single to center in the fifth.
-Trout then homered down the left field line two innings later.
+Trout walked and eventually scored his 1,001st career run on Brandon Marsh’s bloop single in the fifth.

 NO SHUTOUT